-Conwy does have a unique location for it's links with the site being surrounded on three sides, by sea, village and the imposing mountain range to the west.
+Conwy does have a unique location with the site being surrounded on three sides, by sea, village and the imposing mountain range to the west.

 I also liked the long par 4 seventh hole with its classic links style green partially hidden behind a dune.